Helsinki harbour rail

 The Helsinki harbour rail line (Helsingin satamarata) was a side rail track in Helsinki, Finland, built in the 1890s, and dismantled in 2009.
 Originally it led from the Helsinki Central railway station, via the city's coastline, to Katajanokka.
 Its original length was 7 km, but in its final stage, its length was only about 3 km.
-In the final phase the track had two level crossings and a railyard in the Länsisatama (West Harbour).
+In the final phase the track had two level crossings and a rail yard in the Länsisatama (West Harbour).
 Near the start of the track were the former VR warehouses.
 It was used only by trains going to the harbour and Hietalahti shipyard, but special request trains have also travelled the track.

 Early history and expansion to maximum extent

 The construction of the harbour rail began in 1891, although the first plans for the track had been made in 1870.
-The first train to Eteläsatama ran in December 1893 and the line was inaugurated in the next spring, on 8 April 1894, when it reached the old sales hall.
+The first train to Eteläsatama ran in December 1893 and the line was inaugurated in the next spring, on 8 April 1894, when it reached the Old Market Hall near the Market Square.
 The extension of the rails to Katajanokka was completed in September 1895.
 The length of the new track was 5.49 km and it included 4.292 km of side tracks.
-The track also included Finland's first, 74 metres long, railway tunnel to Kaivopuisto, and the bridge under Mannerheimintie was Finland's first concrete bridge.
+The track also included Finland's first, 74 metres long, railway tunnel in Kaivopuisto, and the bridge under Mannerheimintie was Finland's first concrete bridge.